Fujifilm X-Pro3 vs X-T30

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro3 and the X-T30 are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the X-Pro3 followed on from the Fujifilm X-Pro2.
+The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro3 or the Fujifilm X-T30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.